Renormalization Group in Six-derivative Quantum Gravity: One-loop calculation in six-derivative model

 As we have already mentioned above, the intermediate expressions for our calculations are too cumbersome for the LaTeX file, so they will not be presented here.

 Let us note that the computation of ${\rm Tr}\ln \hat C$ was checked using three methods.
-Since the $\hat C$ operator is a non-minimal four-derivative differential operator with vector indices, then the computation of its trace of the logarithm is a bit tricky and one has to be careful.
+Since the $\hat C$ operator is a nonminimal four-derivative differential operator with vector indices, then the computation of its trace of the logarithm is a bit tricky and one has to be careful.
 This is why we performed here additional verifications of our partial results for this trace.
 All the methods consist basically of creating new operators, with higher number of derivatives.
 By selecting adjustable parameters, those could be put into a minimal form.
 This reduction was achieved by an operatorial multiplication by some two-derivative spin-one operator $\hat B$ containing one free parameter, e.g., $b$ as in (\ref{BCprod}).

 In the first method, we multiplied $\hat C$ by another operator from the right side.
 In the second case, the multiplication was from the left.
 And, in the third method, we used the symmetric form of multiplication $\hat B \hat C \hat B$, which is important for the self-adjointness property of the resulting operator.
 In this case, $\hat B$ has the form of a two-derivative operator, whose trace of the logarithm is known (and was also checked below).
 We remark that in the first two methods the resulting operators were six-derivative ones, while in the last one it was an eight-derivative operator.
-All three methods of computation of ${\rm Tr}\ln \hat C$ agree for the divergent terms quadratic in curvatures, appearing in the form of UV-divergences of the theory ($R^2$, $R_{\mu\nu}^2$, and $R_{\mu\nu\!\rho\sigma}^2$).
+All three methods of computation of ${\rm Tr}\ln \hat C$ agree for the divergent terms quadratic in curvatures, appearing in the form of UV divergences of the theory ($R^2$, $R_{\mu\nu}^2$ and $R_{\mu\nu\!\rho\sigma}^2$).

 Similarly, the computation of ${\rm Tr}\ln \hat B$ was checked using three analogous methods.
 We used multiplication from both sides by the operator $\hat A$ and also the symmetric form $\hat A \hat B \hat A$, where $\hat B$ is a two-derivative operator, whose trace of the logarithm is searched for.
-Here, $\hat A$ is a two-derivative non-minimal spin-one vector gauge operator, whose trace of the logarithm is well-known \cite{frts82,bavi85}.
+Here, $\hat A$ is a two-derivative nonminimal spin-one vector gauge operator, whose trace of the logarithm is well known \cite{frts82,bavi85}.
 Again, all three methods agree for terms quadratic in curvatures.